schmelter-sap/jvmkill/README.md

 # Agent parameters

-The agent configurations can be passed using the standard agent mechanism passing.
+The agent configurations can be passed using the standard agent mechanism.
 The parameters should be passed as a comma separated string.
 Eg.: count=2,time=10 The agent accepts the following parameters: